PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter10/Tutorial/README.md

 The legend currently only responds to mouse over events.
 Make it clickable and handle the `'click'` event so that it freezes the selection of dots when the user clicks on the rectangle or the name of the continent.
 Clicking again on the legend should clear the selection and return the chart to its previous state.

 This exercise only requires changes in the `js/legend.js` module.
-You can start with the commented [template](../StepByStep/exercise/template) application and try ou the result in the [solution](../StepByStep/exercise/solution).
+You can start with the commented [template](../StepByStep/exercise/template) application and see the expected result in the [solution](../StepByStep/exercise/solution).

 ## Final version

 The final version, which you can access in `StepByStep/final/`, incorporates the changes from the exercise above, and a few minor changes, such as:

-* The `view.js` module reuses the Cartesian chart module (`chart-utils.js`) instead of the one we created here from scratch (mostly to review what was learned in _Chapter 8_).
+* The `js/view.js` module reuses the Cartesian chart module (`chart-utils.js`) instead of the one we created here from scratch (mostly to review what was learned in _Chapter 8_).
 This module is used in several Cartesian charts in this book.
 * All the JavaScript code in `index.html` was moved to a single `js/main.js` module, which imports all the other modules.
 This is a better practice than placing code in script tags in the HTML file.